ckeditor/ckeditor4-docs/docs/guide/dev/patching/README.md

     <img src="%BASE_PATH%/assets/img/patching_05.png" width="391" height="181" alt="Plugin revision in GitHub">

 6. Click the link to exact revision of the `scayt` plugin.
-You will be redirected to its project page, where the "Download ZIP" option on the right side will return the correct version of each plugin.
+You will be redirected to its project page, where the "Download ZIP" option on the right side will return the correct version of the plugin.

     <img src="%BASE_PATH%/assets/img/patching_06.png" width="799" height="347" alt="Downloading SCAYT plugin">